- 2 cups potatoes, diced and unpeeled

 - Garnish with bacon bits if desired

 - I really like the flavor of this recipe with the garlic powder and the TABASCO sauce, which gives it a small kick.

-- If you like a thick soup then keep the 1 cup of potato flakes, otherwise you will need to add less potato flakes or add more liquid.
+- If you like a thick soup then keep the 1 cup of potato flakes, otherwise, you will need to add fewer potato flakes or add more liquid.